acse-ib616/SHELLS/README.md

 The directory `Script` contains the main script together with MATLAB functions and the `.cpp` files for the K and Jacobian sparse assemblers.

+The file `mesh_convergence.m` contains results data and code for generating the figures in the report.

 ## Installation

 Compile the `.cpp` files with the command: